 Employees are entitled to campaign or voice support for the lawful political candidates of their choice.
-Under no circumstance are employees authorized to endorse, voice support of, or campaign for an elected or running official by virtue of, or in their capacity as an employee, agent or representative of Switch.
+Under no circumstance are employees authorized to endorse, voice support of, or campaign for an elected or running official by virtue of or in their capacity as employees, agents, or representatives of Switch.

-Switch encourages employees to fulfill their civic responsibilities by participating in all local, state and federal elections, including primaries.
-If employees are unable to vote in an election during non-working hours, Switch may grant up to three hours of paid-time-off to vote.
+Switch encourages employees to fulfill their civic responsibilities by participating in all local, state, and federal elections.
+If employees are unable to vote in an election during non-working hours, Switch may grant up to three hours of paid-time-off to exercise their right to vote.